Safety Tips

 Follow these guidelines to create a safe sleep environment for baby:

-• As mentioned above, the safest place for a baby to sleep is in a fully functional, properly assembled, JPMA Certified crib, bassinet, cradle, play yard, bedside sleeper or toddler bed.
+• As mentioned above, the safest place for a baby to sleep is in a fully functional, properly assembled, JPMA Certified crib, bassinet, cradle, play yard, or bedside sleeper.
+When your child is ready for a toddler bed, the AAP recommends waiting until they are at least 15 months old before making the transition.
 Before you use a sleep product, check to make sure it has not been recalled.

 • You should never purchase or use secondhand sleep products, as they may not meet the most current safety standards.